x-govuk/x-govuk.github.io/app/posts/creating-successful-govuk-tools.md

 Forms are the main part of any transactional service, and Rails makes creating forms really straightforward.
 There must be something out there that combines the two.

 Unfortunately, there wasn't.
-We had a really tight deadline so repurposing the [Ministry of Justice's GOV.UK Elements form builder](https://github.com/ministryofjustice/govuk_elements_form_builder) for the GOV.UK Design System.
+We had a really tight deadline so repurposed the [Ministry of Justice's GOV.UK Elements form builder](https://github.com/ministryofjustice/govuk_elements_form_builder) for the GOV.UK Design System.
 It worked for us but never felt quite right.

 But, I'd found a gap.
 Something I thought should exist but didn't.
 Something I was certain others would find useful.
 Something I thought I could do.